dartoos-dev/eo_color/README.md

 These are classes whose name is the plural of a color, such as "Greys".
 For
-example: `Greys().colors` retrieves an `Iterable<Color>` containing ten shades of grey; the greater the index, the darker the color.
+example: `Greys().colors` retrieves an `Iterable<Color>` containing ten shades of grey; the higher the index, the darker the color.

 #### Swatch in action